deanlj/Toggle-AWS-Floating-NavBar/README.md

 ## And...
 ...it is frustrating!
 It's too big and takes up too much screen, especially on smaller laptops and mobile/tablet devices when reading blog posts.

+## Usage
+The script will hide the nav bar by default.

+To toggle the visibility of the floating nav bar use CTRL+h.

 ## Installation
 You will need [Tampermonkey](https://www.tampermonkey.net/) installed.
 Use the [raw version](https://github.com/deanlj/Toggle-AWS-Floating-NavBar/raw/refs/heads/main/toggle-aws-floating-navbar.user.js) to trigger Tampermonkey automatically detecting the script.